 Ondra had to go back home for the car and pick me up.
 I waited for him at the roadside, the bicycle leaning on a fence.
 A curious older man came out of the house.
-He was not apparently accustomed to having an unknown blonde standing in front of the house.
+He was not accustomed to having an unknown blonde standing in front of the house.
 He greeted me kindly and asked me if everything was fine.
-This is how conversations in this country normally begin – in any situation and weather.
+This is how conversations in this country usually begin – in any situation and weather.

 So even if I, for example, landed in the yard in front of the house with an aeroplane while the right engine exploded, his first question that I would probably hear would be if everything is OK.
-When he saw my wound and broken spoke on the bike, he immediately took the role of the saviour.
+When he saw my wound, and broken spoke on the bike, he immediately took the role of the saviour.
 He offered me a chair to sit, disinfectant and water.
 Finally, he asked me carefully where I live and if I need a lift.
-I just love this in England.
+I love this in England.
 I refused everything with warm thanks.
 Fortunately, I already have my saviour.

 We prepared everything we needed the day before the race – clothes, protein bars, bottles of water and cash.
 All tribute goes to Ondrej who made sure everything is ready.
 (I became a very organised person thanks to him).
 We woke up very early in the morning, a quick shower with breakfast followed and then we set off to the throes of London.
-It’s Sunday seven o’clock in the morning.
-Even though London is never asleep, it is very quiet this morning.
-On Sunday, moreover, we can park virtually anywhere in London so we left the car in one residential area about a kilometre from the start.
+It’s Sunday at seven o’clock in the morning.
+Even though London is never asleep, it is hushed this morning.
+On Sunday, moreover, we can park virtually anywhere in London, so we left the car in one residential area about a kilometre from the start.

 The sky without a single cloud promised a scorching day.
-I have applied UV50 cream on my face as I did not want to look like a lobster but I cannot reasonably explain why I forgot to put sunscreen on my legs and especially my arms, which I felt like they were on fire, ouch.
-It was not easy to ride, luckily the local people regularly sprinkled the riders with cold water, which was the best thing they could do.
+I have applied UV50 cream on my face as I did not want to look like a lobster, but I cannot reasonably explain why I forgot to put sunscreen on my legs and especially my arms, which I felt like they were on fire, ouch.
+It was not easy to ride; luckily the local people regularly sprinkled the riders with cold water, which was the best thing they could do.
 Many have had used garden hoses or lawn watering systems.
 Others (especially children) had water guns.
 It was just great.

 The race temporarily stopped before the last and worst hill – Ditchling Beacon.
 There was an accident again, this time more serious.
 I’m a little nervous about this, the longer we wait, the more I’m afraid of muscle stiffness on my legs.
-Beacon is really famous here.
-A lot of people simply walk while they push the bicycles next to each other.
+Beacon is famous here.
+A lot of people merely walk while they push the bicycles next to each other.

 After a while, they finally reopened the race.
 I have already made it clear to Ondra that I do not want to communicate with him at this stage of the race.
 I’ve had 70km in my legs and had to utilise all the energy into dealing with this challenging hill.
 To my great pleasure, I beat Beacon!
 My legs have not betrayed me this time, though it hurt a lot then I suddenly found myself on the top.
-My reward was a truly impressive sight.
+My reward was an awe-inspiring sight.
 The final stretch led uphill and flat, so we were in the finish a moment later.

-Although it was a hot day and it was a crowded ride, it was one of the prettiest races and I’m glad it went without any complications.
+Although it was a hot day and it was a crowded ride, it was one of the prettiest races, and I’m glad it went without any complications.
 Our bicycles were doing great as we did not have a single issue.
 (It is better to have troubles before than during the race).
 As soon as we arrived at the finish, we headed closer to the sea, which was a few dozen meters away.

 After a while on the beach, we agreed that it was time to go home and set off on the promenade towards the transfer.
 We got some oranges from the race organisers and bought a sparkling ice cream on the way.
-We were really looking forward to our traditional spaghetti split with cheese and ketchup.
+We were looking forward to our traditional spaghetti split with cheese and ketchup.
 And most of all to the shower.